barotto/IBMulator/README.md

 Under Linux you can mount the HDD image using this command:
 $ mount -o loop,offset=16896 hdd.img /mnt/loop

+The offset value is equal to "start sector"*512.
+The start sector value can be determined with:
+$ fdisk -l hdd.img

 *Nota bene*: if you change the disk type from the default 35 (WDL-330P) to any other type, the automatically created image will be 0-filled and you'll need to use 'fdisk' and 'format' in order to use it.
-Also, only types 35 and 38 have accurate performance emulation; any other type have the same performance as type 35.
+Also, only types 35 and 38 have accurate timings emulation; any other type have the same performance as type 35.

 ### Key bindings